koknat/dif/README.md

                           For example, to compare Perl subroutines 'add' and 'subtract' within single file: dif a.pm -start1 'sub add' -stop1 '^}' -start2 'sub subtract' -stop '^}'

-       -subroutine 'subroutine_name'
+       -function 'function_name'
-                          Compare same subroutine from two source files Subroutines may be Perl (sub {}) or TCL (proc {}{}) May specify multiple subroutines with -subroutine '(mysubA|mysubB|mysubC)' Internally, this piggybacks on the -start -stop functionality
+                          Compare same function from two source files Functions may be Perl (sub {}) or TCL (proc {}{}) May specify multiple subroutines with -function '(mysubA|mysubB|mysubC)' Internally, this piggybacks on the -start -stop functionality

-       -subroutineSort
+       -functionSort
-                          Useful when Perl subroutines have been moved within a file This option preprocesses each file, so that the subroutine definitions are in alphabetical order
+                          Useful when Python/Perl/TCL function have been moved within a file This option preprocesses each file, so that the function definitions are in alphabetical order

        -search 'regex'